Eggnog Pancakes With Sausage

 Next, add the wet mixture to the dry mixture and mix thoroughly.

-Heat your skillet, grease it beforehand so pancakes don’t stick to the pan.
+Heat your skillet, and grease it beforehand so pancakes don’t stick to the pan.
 Once the skillet is hot enough, scoop 1/4 cup of batter onto the hot pan for each pancake.

-Cook until the bottom side is golden brown and you see the top’s “bubble”.
+Cook until the bottom side is golden brown, and you see the top’s “bubble”.

 Then flip the pancakes over to cook through.
 Serve with hot syrup and butter.
 Enjoy.